reversed-coffee/reversed-coffee.github.io/src/content/posts/2024-08-29-Typosquatting.md

 of why VPNs won't realistically protect you from typosquatting.

-These companies (especially NordVPN and ExpressVPN) make extremely vague claims about how their VPNs protect you from cyber attacks. let's take NordVPN for example.
+These companies (especially NordVPN and ExpressVPN) make extremely vague claims about how their VPNs protect you from cyber attacks.
+Let's take NordVPN for example.
 This is straight from their front page:

 <div class="md-center md-separate">
     <img src="/images/74df918a-075c-4cb7-93d5-59c4508660ed.webp" alt="NordVPN Front Page" width="70%">